 We believe that long-term performance is achieved through an ownership culture that encourages performance by our named executive officers through the use of stock and stock based awards.
-Our stock compensation plans have been established to provide certain of our employees, including our named executive officers, with incentives to help align those employees' interests with the interests of our stockholders.
+Our stock compensation plans have been established to provide certain of our employees, including our named executive officers, with incentives to align those employees' interests with the interests of our stockholders.
 Our compensation committee believes the use of stock and stock based awards offers the best approach to achieving this goal.
-Our stock compensation plans have provided the principal method for our named executive officers to acquire equity or equity linked interests in our company.
+Our stock compensation plans have provided the principal method for our named executive officers to acquire equity or equity linked interests in our Company.
+The compensation committee develops its equity award determinations based on its judgments as to whether the equity awards provided to our named executive officers are sufficient to further our ownership culture and retain, motivate and adequately reward the executives.

-We sponsor a 2002 Stock Option Plan (2002 Plan) and a 2006 Equity Incentive Plan (2006 Plan).
-Upon the effectiveness of our IPO registration statement, the 2006 Plan became effective and the 2002 Plan became unavailable for new awards.
-For more information about the 2002 Plan and the 2006 Plan, please read "Stock Incentive Plans: 2006 Equity Incentive Plan" below.
-The 2002 Plan and the 2006 Plan are administered by our board of directors or our compensation committee.
+We sponsor a 2002 Stock Option Plan ("2002 Plan") and the 2006 Plan.
+Upon the closing of our initial public offering, the 2006 Plan became effective and the 2002 Plan became unavailable for new awards.
+For more information about the 2002 Plan and the 2006 Plan, please read "Compensation of Directors and Executive Officers-Stock Incentive Plans" below.
+The 2002 Plan and the 2006 Plan are administered by our Board or our compensation committee.
 In the case of awards intended to qualify as "performance based compensation" excludable from the deduction limitation under Section 162(m) of the Internal Revenue Code, the administrator of the 2006 Plan will consist of two or more "outside directors" within the meaning of Section 162(m).

-Historically, we have awarded stock options to our named executive officers, but not restricted stock.
+In order to meet the objectives of our compensation program, we have historically awarded stock options to our named executive officers on an annual basis.
 Our compensation committee does not maintain any formal policies with respect to the timing of option grants.
-However, with respect to the timing of option grants to our named executive officers, such grants generally occur at regularly scheduled meetings of our board of directors or our compensation committee (the administrator of our 2002 Plan and 2006 Plan), and are priced based on the closing price of our common stock on that date.
-For new hires (such as Mr. Corbus in September 2007), options are generally priced at the later to occur of the date of the meeting at which the board of directors or compensation committee approves the grant or the first date of employment.
+However, with respect to the timing of option grants to our named executive officers, such grants generally occur annually or at regularly scheduled meetings of our Board or our compensation committee (the administrators of our 2002 Plan and 2006 Plan), and are priced based on the closing price of our common stock on that date.
+For new hires, options are generally priced at the later to occur of the date of the meeting at which the Board or compensation committee approves the grant or the first date of employment.